Dec 28, 2022

 There are plenty of impressive statistics regarding digital assistants and voice search.
 To cite just a few:

-Devices such as Google Home and the Amazon Echo range are increasingly prominent in living rooms, kitchens and bedrooms in Western countries.
-Furthermore, anthropomorphic assistants such as Siri, Alexa and Google Assistant are embedded in a wide range of smartphones, cars, and even fridges.
+Devices such as Google Home, Homey and the Amazon Echo range are increasingly prominent in living rooms, kitchens and bedrooms in Western countries.
+Furthermore, anthropomorphic assistants such as Siri, Alexa and Google Assistant are embedded in a wide range of smartphones, cars, and even vacuum cleaners.

 It is a trend that sits at the intersection of increased mobile use, sophisticated machine learning algorithms, and the symbiotic relationship between people and technology.
 As such, its continued rise seems inexorable.